Kuadrant/wasm-shim/README.md

 # HTTP/1.1 200 OK
 ```

-And some rate limit policies defined for e2e testing:
+And some rate limit action sets defined for e2e testing:

 * `rlp-a`: Only one data item.
 Data selector should not generate return any value.
 Thus, descriptor should be empty and
   rate limiting service should **not** be called.